 Life insurance coverage for both parents of a special needs child can prevent a financial catastrophe should one of the parents die.
 Without life insurance, the surviving parent can be left financially destitute and unable to care for their special needs child.
 Life insurance is an important tool for ensuring that a child has at least some source of ongoing support after a parent’s death.

 Another long term financial planning tool for divorcing parents of a special needs child is a Special Needs Trust.
 Even if you are not facing a divorce, it is imperative that you carefully consider your special needs or autistic child’s financial future and set up a Special Needs Trust.
-A New Jersey special needs trust attorney at Adinolfi & Lieberman can draft a trust document to ensure that money will be available for a child throughout his or her lifetime and that the money will not impact the child’s ability to access government benefits.
+A New Jersey special needs trust attorney at Adinolfi & Packman can draft a trust document to ensure that money will be available for a child throughout his or her lifetime and that the money will not impact the child’s ability to access government benefits.
 It is important to consult with one of our experienced special needs trust attorneys who will protect the child’s future assets and benefits.

 If you are a parent of a special needs child and contemplating a divorce, you need a New Jersey special needs attorney who not only is an experienced divorce attorney but who also understands the unique considerations that must be addressed to provide for the best interests of your child.
-The New Jersey special needs lawyers at Adinolfi & Lieberman have extensive experience representing clients with special needs children such as autistic children.
+The New Jersey special needs lawyers at Adinolfi & Packman have extensive experience representing clients with special needs children such as autistic children.
 Possessing the skill and knowledge to handle these highly-sensitive cases, as well as the passion and compassion to provide representation to clients facing anxiety and fears unlike the typical divorce case, our special needs lawyers assist clients throughout New Jersey.

 Located in Haddonfield, New Jersey, our offices are conveniently located within a short driving distance from all South Jersey communities, including Camden County, Burlington County, Gloucester County, Salem County, Mercer County, Moorestown, Cherry Hill, Voorhees, Mt.
 Laurel and Marlton.